Currarino Syndrome: Causes and Treatments

 Genetic Testing

 Genetic testing can confirm the diagnosis by identifying mutations in the HLXB9 gene.
 This testing is particularly valuable in familial cases or when the clinical presentation is atypical.
-A confirmed genetic diagnosis can facilitate genetic counselling and guide family planning decisions.
+A confirmed genetic diagnosis can facilitate genetic counseling and guide family planning decisions.

 Your health is everything - prioritize your well-being today.